hugokiehl/android-notification-converter/README.md

 Cons:
 - The new notifications don't show movement / multiple frames as the original Nest notification does - GWA2 does not support it (maybe updating the image of an existing notification in a loop would be interesting - but I don't believe it works for GWA2)
-- Nest notifications are duplicated, but it's possible to modify this app to clean up the source, but then you'll loose the cool Nest notification with "movement".
+- Nest notifications get duplicated, but it's possible to modify this app to clean up the source, but then you'll loose the cool Nest notification with "movement" on your phone.
+However, the GWA2 can be configured to not send the original nest notifications to the watch, so no duplicated notification in the there.